-Our new social media course will be ready soon
+Our new social media course is ready!

 We are delighted to inform you that since our formation in May 2012, Union Solidarity International (USi) has developed a social media and online campaigning platform involving tens of thousands of people around the world.
 This has enabled us to raise funds through our affiliation strategy that is empowering workers to form a union in the brick kiln industries of India and to support a hugely important documentary in Greece highlighting human rights abuses.